typesense/typesense-website/docs-site/content/26.0/api/collections.md

 ### Using an alias

-If you need to do zero-downtime schema changes, you could also re-create the collection fully and use the [Collection Alias](./collection-alias.md) feature to do a zero-downtime switch over to the new collection:
+If you need to do zero-downtime schema changes, you could also re-create the collection fully with the updated schema and use the [Collection Alias](./collection-alias.md) feature to do a zero-downtime switch over to the new collection:

-1. [Create your collection](#create-a-collection) as usual with a timestamped name.
-For eg: `movies_jan_1`
+Let's say you have a collection called `movies_jan_1` that you want to change the schema for.

-2. [Create an alias](./collection-alias.md#create-or-update-an-alias) pointing to your collection.
-For eg: create an alias called `movies` pointing to `movies_jan_1`
-3. Use the collection alias in your application to search / index documents in your collection.
+1. First [create an alias](./collection-alias.md#create-or-update-an-alias) pointing to your collection.
+For eg: create an alias called `movies` pointing to `movies_jan_1`.
+Use this collection alias in your application to search / index documents in your collection.
-4. When you need to make schema changes, create a new timestamped collection with the updated collection schema, for eg: `movies_feb_1` and reindex your data in it.
+2. Create a **new** timestamped collection with the updated collection schema.
+For eg: `movies_feb_1`.
+3. In your application, temporarily write to both the old collection and also to the new collection in parallel - essentially dual writes.
+Eg: Send writes both to the `movies_jan_1` collection and also to the new `movies_feb_1` collection.
+4. Now, upsert the data from your primary database into the new collection.
+Eg `movies_feb_1`.
 5. [Update the collection alias](./collection-alias.md#create-or-update-an-alias) to now point to the new collection.
 Eg: Update `movies` to now point to `movies_feb_1`.
-6. [Drop the old collection](#drop-a-collection), `movies_jan_1` in our example.
+6. Stop your application from sending writes to the old collection and [drop the old collection](#drop-a-collection), `movies_jan_1` in our example.

-Once you update the alias, any search / indexing operations will go to the new collection (eg: `movies_feb_1`) without you having to do any application-side changes.
+Once you update the alias, any search / indexing operations will go to the new collection (eg: `movies_feb_1`) without you having to do any additional application-side changes.

 ### Dynamic field additions